 Neuropsychological testing or balance testing may help with the return to play decision and may be used after the player is symptom free, but the tests are not required for the symptom free player to return to play.
-For more information please refer to the references listed below and www.concussionsafety.com.
+For more information, please refer to the references listed below.